statscol/tts-ai-public-figure/README.md

 # TTS-ai-public-figure

-Training Text-to-speech using a public figure (Colombia's president Gustavo Petro) videos of public press conferences and speeches available online (mostly on youtube).
+Training Text-to-speech using Colombia's president Gustavo Petro public press conferences and speeches available online (mostly on youtube).
 This repo shows how to use the TTS library to train a custom voice model from a public figure voice.

 ## Model